Unboxed-Software/solana-course/content/serialize-instruction-data.md

 # Summary

-- Transactions are made up of an array of instructions, a single transaction can have any number of instructions in it, each targeting its own program.
+- Transactions are made up of an array of instructions, a single transaction can have any number of instructions in it, each targeting different programs.
 When a transaction is submitted, the Solana runtime will process its instructions in order and atomically, meaning that if any of the instructions fail for any reason, the entire transaction will fail to be processed.
-- Every *instruction* is made up of 3 components: the intended program's ID, an array of all account’s involved, and a byte buffer of instruction data.
+- Every *instruction* is made up of 3 components: the intended program's ID, an array of all accounts involved, and a byte buffer of instruction data.
-- Every *transaction* contains: an array of all accounts it intends to read or write, one or more instructions, a recent blockhash, and one or more signatures.
+- Every _transaction_ contains an array of all accounts it intends to read or write, one or more instructions, a recent blockhash, and one or more signatures.
-- In order to pass instruction data from a client, it must be serialized into a byte buffer.
+- To pass instruction data from a client, it must be serialized into a byte buffer.
 To facilitate this process of serialization, we will be using [Borsh](https://borsh.io/).
 - Transactions can fail to be processed by the blockchain for any number of reasons, we’ll discuss some of the most common ones here.

 # Lesson

 ## Transactions

-Transactions are how we send information to the blockchain in order to be processed.
+Transactions are how we send information to the blockchain to be processed.
 So far, we’ve learned how to create very basic transactions with limited functionality.
 But transactions, and the programs they are sent to, can be designed to be far more flexible and handle far more complexity than we’ve dealt with up to now.

 ### Transaction Contents